Enhanced premelting at the ice-rubber interface using all-atom molecular dynamics simulation: Introduction

 \section{Introduction}

 The ice–rubber interface plays a key role in many industrial applications, including vehicle tires and shoe outsoles.
 For tires, rubber materials help reduce the risk of slipping and allow efficient transmission of engine power and braking force to icy road surfaces.
 Rubber friction arises from its viscoelasticity and surface adhesion on solid surfaces, typically showing a bell-shaped dependence on sliding velocity~\cite{grosch1963relation, ROBERTS197675, chernyak1986theory}.
 In contrast, the tribology of rubber on ice differs markedly because of the unique properties of ice.
 Ice is exceptionally slippery, and its low friction has been attributed to several mechanisms, including frictional heating, premelting layers, pressure melting, and the formation of thin liquid-like surface films~\cite{southern1972friction, persson2015ice, rosenberg2005ice, kietzig2010physics,tuononen2016multiscale,hemette2021thermal}.
-Nevertheless, the fundamental origin of this slipperiness remains unresolved.
+In recent years, systematic experiments have revealed that the interfacial temperature affects the thickness of the viscoelastic ice surface film~\cite{canale2019nanorheology}, that the friction mode changes depending on surface temperature and pressure~\cite{liefferink2021friction}, and that surface chemistry modulates molecular diffusion and, consequently, friction~\cite{canale2019nanorheology, baran2022ice}.
+Despite these advances in understanding ice tribology, the microscopic origins of ice–rubber interfacial tribology remain poorly understood.